icewolfz/jiMUD/docs/preferences.md

 - `Show Script Errors` Disable any errors that triggers, aliases, or macros produces when script type.
 - `Parse single quotes as strings` Treat single quotes as string encasing, meaning all text found inside single quotes are treated as is and not parsed.
 - `Parse double quotes as strings` Treat double quotes as string encasing, meaning all text found inside double quotes are treated as is and not parsed.
+- `Disable trigger on error` Disable a trigger if an error happens when executing a trigger

 ## Scripting > Special characters